spekframework/spek/docs/setup-android.md

 ## Running tests
 ### Gradle
 If you followed the previous section correctly, the tests can be run by just invoking the `test` task (`gradlew test`).
-Currently, there is no way to run a specific test via gradle.
+Currently, there is no way to run a specific test via Gradle.

 ### Android Studio
-To run tests in Android Studio you need to install this [plugin](https://plugins.jetbrains.com/plugin/10915-spek-framework) (search for `Spek Framework`).
+To run tests in Android Studio you need to install [Spek Framework plugin](https://plugins.jetbrains.com/plugin/10915-spek-framework) (search for `Spek Framework`).
 The plugin will allow you to:

 - Run all tests in a package (there should be an option under `Run` -> `Specs in <package>` when right clicking a package in the explorer)